-Coordinated a research project on carbon storage in the Northern Forest.
+Coordinated a research project on carbon storage in managed stands in the Northern Forest.

-- Collaborated with foresters and other researchers. - Trained and supervised technicians. - Measured forest and soil characteristics in the field and lab. - Created and managed a large database. - Created a website focused on a summary of the project methods and results.
+- Collaborated with foresters working on private and public land and with other researchers. - Trained and supervised technicians. - Measured forest and soil characteristics in the field using the FIA protocol and standard lab protocols. - Created and managed a large database. - Created a website summarizing the project goals, methods, and outcome.